aibhleog/Quick-Tools-for-the-Observational-Astronomer/playing-with-your-bashrc.md

-redshift -- calculates the redshift given a restframe & observed line zlam -- redshifts a line given restframe wavelength and redshift dered -- returns the rest wavelength given an observed line and redshift
+redshift -- calculates the redshift given a restframe & observed line zlam -- redshifts a line given restframe wavelength and redshift dered -- returns the rest wavelength given an observed line and redshift zlines -- pops up a plot that shows a model spectrum redshifted with bandpasses overlaid

 sep -- returns the separation between two coordinates of same units sepmix -- returns the separation between two coordinates of different units